hs7t/logbook/README.md

 logbook write "It's a sunny day!"
 ```

-Isn't that cool?
 You can also assign *tags* to them:

 ```bash
 logbook write "Ate hotdog" --tag life logbook write "Forgot my keys" --tag lostitems
 ```

-Tags can have *states*: a tag's state is like a numeric value that you can
+Tags can have *states*: a tag's state is a numeric value that you can increase
-increment and decrement using logs, like this:
+and decrease using logs, like so:

 ```bash
 logbook write "Forgot my keys" -t lostitems +1